Elastic box is a new layout mode of CSS3.

 auto

-:If the value of ‘align-self’ is’ auto’, its calculated value is the’align-items’ value of the parent element of the element, and if it does not have a parent element, the calculated value is’ stretch’.flex-start
+:If the value of ‘align-self’ is’ auto’, its calculated value is the’align-items’ value of the parent element of the element, and if it does not have a parent element, the calculated value is’ stretch’.

-:The elastic box element is centered on the side axis (longitudinal axis) of the row. (if the size of the row is less than the size of the elastic box element, it overflows the same length in both directions.)baseline
+:The elastic box element is centered on the side axis (longitudinal axis) of the row. (if the size of the row is less than the size of the elastic box element, it overflows the same length in both directions.)

 :If the property value of the specified side axis size is’ auto’,its value will make the size of the project’s margin box as close as possible to the size of the row, but will also comply with the limit of the ‘min/max-width/height’ property.

-application effects of different values:
+application effects of different values:.flex-item {

 background-color: cornflowerblue;